-Every year, 500+ IDF Lone Soldiers return to the United States.
+Every year, hundreds of IDF Lone Soldiers and US service members return to the United States.
 They return to a world that is very different from the one they left.
-They are surrounded by those who cannot relate to their military experiences, and it is at this time that many lone soldiers feel the MOST alone.
+They are surrounded by those who cannot relate to their military experiences, and it is at this time that many veterans feel the MOST alone.
 Our soldiers are the most capable among us, but the structure, guidance, and direction are paramount for our returning warriors.
-The Magen Am Lone Soldier Veterans Program will help our veterans build the foundation while allowing them to continue their sworn IDF mission to defend the Jewish people.
-WE take care of our returning IDF lone soldiers, while THEY continue to take care of us.
-TOGETHER we will ensure a safe and successful future for the Jewish people.
+The Magen Am Veterans Program will help our veterans build a strong foundation while allowing them to continue their sworn mission to defend our people.
+WE take care of our returning soldiers, while THEY continue to take care of us.
+TOGETHER we will ensure a safe and successful future for the Jewish people

 What We Provide: